grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/04 Selecting elements.md

 ---
 title: 'Selecting elements'
-excerpt: 'A guide on how to select elements with xk6-browser.'
+excerpt: 'A guide on how to select elements with the browser module.'
 ---

 Selectors are strings that represents a specific DOM element on the page.
 When writing browser-level tests, it's recommended to use selectors that are robust to avoid test flakiness when the DOM structure changes.

-Currently, xk6-browser supports the standard **CSS and XPath selectors**.
+Currently, the browser module supports the standard **CSS and XPath selectors**.

 <Blockquote mod="note">

-Text-based selectors are currently not supported in xk6-browser.
+Text-based selectors are currently not supported.
 This will be supported in future releases.

 </Blockquote>